Melissa Hekkers

 Melissa Hekkers (born 1981) is a Belgian journalist, author, translator and humanitarian based in Nicosia, Cyprus.
 She is known for her children's literature, creative nonfiction, and educational colouring books that explore the cultural and natural heritage of Cyprus.
 Her work often addresses themes related to silenced communities, migration, and environmental awareness.

 Early life and education

 Melissa Hekkers was born in Brussels, Belgium in 1981.
 She has a BA in Communications at Intercollege.

 Career

 Hekkers began writing for local Newspapers, including the Cyprus Mail Newspaper and the Cyprus Weekly Newspaper as well other publications in Cyprus in the early 2000s.
-Since 2015, Melissa has been teaching creative writing to children and adults.
+Since 2015, Hekkers has been teaching creative writing to children and adults.

 She also focuses on silenced communities in Cyprus: she writes about migrants, both as a reporter and an author; creates audiovisual exhibitions to raise awareness on minorities, teaches creative and script writing skills through European-funded programmes and internationally recognised humanitarian organisations such as UNHCR.